 Growing up, I would use two cassette recorders sitting next to each other, speakers to condenser mics, and create “multi-track” recordings by bouncing back and forth between them.
 Differences in tape speeds, the lack of a mixer, and the noisy environment of a house with three children and four dogs made for imperfect productions, but I was always satisfied with them.
 Had I technologies like MIDI, virtual synthesizers, PC-based sequencing, and multi-track software then, I probably would have taken that other path.

 But I didn’t.
-Still, music is a large part of my life, and it is largely practiced in church settings, such as I currently do at Riverbend Church.
+Still, music is a large part of my life, and it is largely practiced in church settings, such as did for over 20 years at Riverbend Church (2001-2022).
 I divide these activities into these areas:

 - Singing– I sing tenor, although I am technically a baritone.
-I blend well, and can reproduce most any vocal style I hear.
+I blend well and can reproduce most any vocal style I hear.
 My voice isn’t as adept as I’d like.
 Sometimes I over-control it, or fail to control it, and the result is unpleasing, at least to my ear.
 As a soloist, I hold my own, but I don’t think of myself as a very good one.
+As I get older, I can tell my voice is changing again, although I don’t have much occasion to sing these days as in earlier years.
 My best work vocally is always in an ensemble setting.
 Here is a duet I performed with Jeannie Russell in 2009, which I thought was good enough to be posted publicly.

 - Musical Ear and Transcription– My musical memory is phenomenal, according to others who regularly assess such things.
 Not just melodies…I can remember entire orchestrations, chord progressions, and other musical details after only a few hearings.
 It’s isn’t audiographic, though – I am still prone to “hear” something that isn’t there (but that I think should be there).
 In becoming adept at musical transcription – where I take a recording and create musical notation (charts) that capture it for subsequent live performance – I’ve become much better at hearing what is really there, and reserving my editorial ear for times when it is really needed.
 Here is a video of a song for which I transcribed the chords and ensemble parts from a recording.
 You can view the BGV and CHORD charts, too.
 (I am singing in the ensemble, by the way.)